coreinfrastructure/best-practices-badge/doc/security.md

 BadgeApp must avoid being taken over by other applications, and must avoid being a conduit for others' attacks
 (e.g., not be vulnerable to cross-site scripting).
+We do this by focusing on having a secure design and countering the most common kinds of attacks (as described below).

 The application must not have any behaviors or features designed to allow authorized access, exposure of sensitive information, or allow